wrmay/ITCH/README.md

 This causes a byte array of the given size, filled with `0xff` to be sent in each heartbeat.
 This can be useful for creating stress on the network or causing each heartbeat to be split over multiple TCP packets.

+To enable the Prometheus exporter, set `prometheus.enabled` to True and specify the port number for the Prometheus HTTP server to listen on.
+This also determines the endpoint you will need to specify when configuring the Prometheus collector.

 # Design
 Logging is done with java.util.logging.
 The logging is configured programmatically, and the default configuration is ignored.
 Everything logs to Itch.log, which has one FileHandler and one ConsoleHandler.
 See Itch.setupLogging for details.

 All IO is via SocketChannels in async mode.

-For each other member in the cluster a socket connection is made, and the connection is wrapped
-by a HeartbeatWriter, which implements Runnable.
+For each other member in the cluster a socket connection is made, and the connection is wrapped by a HeartbeatWriter, which implements Runnable.
 A scheduled executor calls the run method on each HeartbeatWriter once per second.

 There is also a separate, continuously running, non-daemon, socket acceptor thread.
 Any time a new connection is established, it is wrapped in a HeartbeatReader, which implements Runnable.
 Each HeartbeatReader is run every second.
 The run method reads from the socket and, if sufficient data is present, decodes it into a HeartBeat object.
 The recipient and receive times are set, and the HeartBeat is logged.

-There is also be a scheduled tasks that periodically checks the last time a hearbeat was received from every other member.
+There is also a scheduled tasks that periodically checks the last time a hearbeat was received from every other member.
 If any heartbeat is delayed more than 10 seconds a record will be written.

 The protocol between sender and receiver is a custom binary protocol.
 See HeartBeatReader.read for details.

 # Enhancements